-An olive oil tasting – like a wine tasting – lets chefs such as you understand the oil’s aroma, flavor and peppery quality, or pungency.
+An olive oil tasting – like a wine tasting – lets you understand the oil’s aroma, flavor and peppery quality, or pungency.
 Those features form the core attributes of true extra virgin olive oil (EVOO).
-A tasting also can help you gauge defects – such as mustiness – found in lesser quality oils.
-We taste our extra virgin olive oils at California Olive Ranch throughout the milling process – from the time we press the fresh olives to the time the oil goes into the bottle.
+A tasting can also help you gauge defects – such as mustiness – found in lesser quality oils.
+At California Olive Ranch we taste our extra virgin olive oils throughout the milling process – from the time we press the fresh olives to the time the oil goes into the bottle.

 Tasting, of course, also gives you a better idea of how to pair a particular extra virgin olive oil with a certain dish.
-For example, you may want to pair a more peppery extra virgin olive oil with a single ingredient such as fresh mozzarella.
+For example, you may want to pair a more peppery extra virgin olive oil, like our 100% California Reserve Miller’s Blend, with a single ingredient such as fresh mozzarella.
 That combo allows the olive oil to shine through.

 Here’s how to conduct a thorough tasting.

-Next come the “Four S’s,” as described by Nancy Ash, a trained olive oil taster and owner of the consulting firm Strictly Olive Oil:
+Next comes the “Four S’s,” as described by Nancy Ash, a trained olive oil taster and owner of the consulting firm Strictly Olive Oil:

 1. SWIRL – While you cover the top of the glass with one hand, swirl the oil to release the aromas.